-After a 16 year break from Coarse Angling I re-ignited my passion for fishing in 2010.
-Follow my journey from tackle selection, new methods, old and new venue's.
-All the blanks and bags captured.
-Thanks for stopping by...
+After a 16 year break from Coarse Angling in the UK I re-ignited my passion for fishing in 2010.
+A 2 year break in New Zealand from 2019 and finally in late 2021, back on the bank!

 Crystal Lakes, Fenstanton, 16th October 2010